Types of Committees

-Committees, ad-hoc and permanent/continuing, are integral to the functioning of the University.
-These guidelines are intended to assist committee chairs and secretaries in managing the records of University committees.
-Following these guidelines will help ensure that committee decisions and actions are easily retrievable when needed and will facilitate the University’s compliance with the Freedom of Information and Protection of Privacy Act (FIPPA).
+Committees, ad hoc and permanent/continuing, are integral to the functioning of the University.
+These guidelines will assist committee chairs and secretaries in managing the records of University committees.
+Following these guidelines helps to ensure that committee decisions and actions are accessible when needed and facilitates compliance with Policy 46 – Information Management and the Freedom of Information and Protection of Privacy Act (FIPPA).

-Governance: the Board of Governors and Senate and their committees and councils
+Governance: Board of Governors, Senate, Faculty Councils, and their committees and councils.

 Mandatory committees: These are committees mandated by legislation or external agencies.
 They include the Joint Health & Safety Committee and research ethics committees.

-Adjudicative committees: These are committees which decide or make recommendations regarding, for example, faculty appointments; tenure and promotion; senior administrative appointments; the awarding of scholarships, prizes, and honours; and the allocation of certain types of research funding.
+Adjudicative committees: These are committees which decide or make recommendations regarding, for example, faculty appointments, tenure and promotion, senior administrative appointments, the awarding of scholarships or honours, and the allocation of certain types of research funding.

-Administrative committees: There are also numerous University level and departmental committees, ad hoc committees and taskforces, which support the operations of the University.
+Administrative committees: There are numerous University-level and departmental committees, ad hoc committees and taskforces, supporting the operations of the University.
 Similarly, many University initiatives operate with the assistance of advisory boards and councils.

-While many committees still meet face-to-face, technology is providing new and increasingly popular methods for people to meet remotely using, for example, conference calls, videoconferencing, and web meetings.
-Be aware that when the proceedings of meetings are recorded (whether by audio, video, or in writing), these records may be included in a freedom of information request (see Access & Privacy, below, and the Guidelines on videoconference and teleconference Meetings).
+While many committees still meet face-to-face, remote meetings via conference calls and web-based videoconferencing are now routine.
+Be aware that when the proceedings of meetings are recorded (by audio, video, or in writing), these records may be included in a freedom of information request (see Access & Privacy, below, and the Guidelines on videoconference and teleconference Meetings).